wso2/puppet-ei/README.md

 This repository contains the Puppet modules for WSO2 Enterprise Integrator and the profiles related to Enterprise Integrator Analytics.

-## Supported Puppet Versions

-- Puppet 5.4.0

 ## Quick Start Guide
-1. Download a product package.
-Product packages can be downloaded and copied to a local directory, or downloaded from a remote location.
-   * **Local**: Download a wso2ei-6.5.0.zip or wso2ei-analytics-6.5.0.zip to your preferred deployment pattern and copy it to the `<puppet_environment>/modules/ei_common/files/packs` directory in the **Puppetmaster**.
+1. Download a wso2ei-6.6.0.zip pack and copy it to the `<puppet_environment>/modules/ei_common/files/packs` directory in the **Puppetmaster**.
-   * **Remote**:
-       1. Change the value *$pack_location* variable in `<puppet_environment>/modules/ei_common/manifests/params.pp` to `remote`.
-       2. Change the value *$remote_pack* variable of the relevant profile in `<puppet_environment>/modules/ei_common/manifests/params.pp` to the URL in which the package should be downloaded from, and remove it as a comment.

 2. Set up the JDK distribution as follows:

-    The Puppet modules for WSO2 products use Amazon Corretto as the JDK distribution.
+   The Puppet modules for WSO2 products use Amazon Coretto as the JDK distribution.
 However, you can use any [supported JDK distribution](https://docs.wso2.com/display/compatibility/Tested+Operating+Systems+and+JDKs).
-The JDK Distribution can be downloaded and copied to a local directory, or downloaded from a remote location.
-     * **local**: Download Amazon Corretto for Linux x64 from [here](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html) and copy .tar into the `<puppet_environment>/modules/ei_common/files/jdk` directory.
+   1. Download Amazon Coretto for Linux x64 from [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html) and copy .tar into the `<puppet_environment>/modules/ei_common/files/jdk` directory.
-     * **remote**: Change the value *$remote_jdk* variable in `<puppet_environment>/modules/ei_common/manifests/params.pp` to the URL in which the JDK should be downloaded from, and remove it as a comment.
-     * Reassign the *$jdk_name* variable in `<puppet_environment>/modules/ei_common/manifests/params.pp` to the name of the downloaded JDK distribution.
+   2. Reassign the *$jdk_name* variable in `<puppet_environment>/modules/ei_common/manifests/params.pp` to the name of the downloaded JDK distribution.

-3. Run the relevant profile on the **Puppet agent**.
+5. Run the relevant profile on the **Puppet agent**.
     1. Integrator profile:
         ```bash
         export FACTER_profile=ei_integrator